Association for Improving the Condition of the Poor: Initiatives

 As part of its advocacy of sanitary reform, the Association participated in an initiative to construct of public baths in 1852; in 1892; and in 1904, when Elizabeth Milbank Anderson donated funds for the Milbank Memorial Bath on 38th Street.
 The organization championed the Metropolitan Health Act of 1866 and other legislation which promoted a new sanitary regime in the city, and joined with other reformers in advocating a large park to become the "lungs" of the city, an effort with eventually culminated in the creation of Central Park.

 The AICP also sponsored the Working Men's Home for African-American men in 1855, one of the first model tenements in the United States, which was, however, an unsuccessful experiment which did not attract private investors to build more buildings along the same lines.
 Eventually, after 12 years of losing money, the Home was sold to become a residence for working women.

+In 1895, the first community gardens were founded in New York City by a committee of the AICP.
+The committee promoted the idea of gardening on vacant lots following the success of the first community gardening program in Detroit as a way to address food insecurity and lessen the reliance on charities and taxpayers.
+The committee also advocated for gardens as a way to develop skills in the hopes that gardeners would relocate to the country.
+The garden was located in Long Island City on 7,200 city lots donated by William Steinway.
+Allotments for the roughly 100 families who tended the land ranged from one-quarter of an acre to eight acres.
+By the end of the first season, the program was deemed a success growing $11,000 worth of produce with a clear profit margin for farmers.
+In 1898, the AICP published a report about the gardening program as an ideal solution to unemployment and listed similar projects in nineteen cities.